microsoft/PartsUnlimitedMRP/docs/HOL_BDD-Security-Framework-integration-into-VSTS/README.md

  ```
  ./gradlew -Dcucumber.options="--tags @app_scan,@host_config --tags ~@skip"
  ```
+ > **Note:** The `@host_config` adds another group of tests to be run by BDD-Security.
+By default this group contains one test that makes sure that only ports 80 and 443 are open on the machine.
+To find out more about tags, please refer to this [link](https://github.com/cucumber/cucumber/wiki/Tags)

 **Step 3.** At this stage you should also address a possibility of insecure website being promoted to production environment.
 Add the following code at the end of the script to fail the release if there were errors in test results: